 South Derbyshire District Council’s “clean team” has provided an excellent response when problems relating to fly tipping have been reported to them.
 However litter is always a problem on the verges and we are grateful for a number of villagers who pick litter when out walking.
 Perhaps an organised village “litter pick” can be arranged and actioned at some time in the future.

-Dog fouling has again been a problem from time to time, notices have been posted and posters displayed urging dog owners to clean up after their dogs.
-Any problems should be reported to the South Derbyshire District Council Dog Warden and dog owners who do not clear up after their dogs are liable to a significant fine.
+Dog fouling has again been a problem from time to time but fewer complaints have been received this year than previous years.
+However notices have been posted and posters displayed urging dog owners to clean up after their dogs.
+Any problems should be reported to South Derbyshire District Council web site under “Report dog fouling”.
+Dog owners who do not clear up after their dogs are liable to a significant fine.

 The Parish Council continues to provide support to the Village Hall Committee on any projects that they seek assistance and also to the Newton Solney Village Hall Monthly Newsletter.

 All relevant information of Parish Council, Village Hall activities and the Newsletter continue to be displayed on the village web site and this is looked after by Mrs. Kerry Haines and thanks go to her for that.
 All societies should endeavour to regularly update their information and inform Mrs. Haines of any changes and events due to take place so that the site is kept up to date and be as informative as possible.

 The Parish Council continues to comment on numerous planning applications and strategic documents relating to the development of the East Midlands region.
 Planning applications that are received and subsequent decisions are included in the Parish Newsletter, Parish Magazine and on the Newton Solney web site so that all parishioners can be made aware of any proposed development.
 The Parish Council makes representations to the Planning Authority, where appropriate, at their Planning Meetings on issues that are considered unacceptable and will continue to represent the views of the village and Council on matters in the future.